wp-plugins/nextgen-facebook/readme.txt

 * Tumblr (Links, Quotes, Images, Videos)
 * Twitter (Summary, Large Image Summary, Photo, Gallery, Player and Product Cards)

 The Facebook, Google+ and Twitter social buttons support *multiple languages*.
 A default language can be chosen in the NGFB Open Graph+ settings, and the [Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) matches the social button language with the webpage language (WordPress locale).
+NGFB Open Graph+ can also include WordPress and NextGEN Gallery tag names, converted to hastags, in the Open Graph / Rich Pin description, tweet text and social captions.

 = Custom Contacts =